vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 the late morning or afternoon/evening.
 I also needed to do grocery store purchases.
 So, I skipped my morning jogging and strength exercises and instead went out for grocery shopping in the morning.

+## 2024-06-23 and 2024-06-24: skipped strength exercises

+I had strength exercises due on either of 2024-06-23 and 2024-06-24 (as my previous ones had been on 2024-06-21) but due to scheduling constraints, couldn't do them on either day.
+I did strength exercises on 2024-06-25 instead.